ucsdeventhub/EventHub/README.md

 it [here](https://golang.org/doc/install).

-Optionally, you can install the sqlite3 cli.
+The [sqlite3](https://www.sqlite.org/index.html) cli is also required.

 Then to run the server:
 ```
 # initialize database
-# ./docs/sql/init.sh test.sqlite3
+./docs/sql/init.sh db.sqlite3
-# or
+# run the server
-cp docs/sql/schema.sqlite3 db.sqlite3
 go run ./cmd/eventhub/main.go
 ```

 Optionally the `EVENTHUB_SENDGRID_API_KEY` environment variable can be provided to enable the email provider.
-Otherwise, in dev builds the code `1010` can be used in the email verification step.

 ## Testing